James Peck (pacifist): Anti-Nuclear Movement

-On June 18, 1960, when Peck was picketing nuclear bases in New London, he was attacked by a mob of workers who destroyed his placard.
+On June 18, 1960, when Peck was picketing nuclear bases in New London, he was attacked by a mob of workers, who destroyed his placard.
 When the Soviet Union resumed nuclear tests in August 1961, Peck was part of a delegation that delivered a peace statement to the Soviet embassy.
-Peck returned to the Soviet embassy on October 28 with 2,000 demonstrators, and he was once again part of the delegation that delivered the peace declaration.
+Peck returned to the Soviet embassy on October 28 with 2,000 demonstrators, and he was part of the delegation that delivered the peace declaration.

 In 1962, Peck was directly involved in the growing antinuclear movement.
 On January 30, he and 200 other persons demonstrated outside an AEC building in New York.
 On March 3, Peck was one of 42 demonstrators arrested near Times Square, after police violently attacked nonviolent anti-nuclear activists.
-On April 21, Peck was involved in the massive Easter protest of 5,000 demonstrators in NYC, and was quoted in the "New York Times" the next day about the need for direct action.
-On May 10, more than 600 persons protested nuclear tests at the UN in NYC, and Peck led one of the delegations to the British embassy, where he performed a sit-down.
-In October, Peck joined over 10,000 demonstrators in protesting against nuclear war in NYC, which was the largest antinuclear rally up until then.
+On April 21, Peck was involved in the massive Easter protest of 5,000 demonstrators in New York City, and was quoted in the "New York Times" the next day about the need for direct action.
+On May 10, more than 600 persons protested nuclear tests at the UN in NYC.
+Peck led one of the delegations to the British embassy, where he performed a sit-down.
+In October, Peck joined over 10,000 demonstrators in protesting against nuclear war in New York City, which was the largest antinuclear rally up until then.

 Then on Easter in 1963, Peck was a guest speaker for the rally in Detroit that gathered over a thousand demonstrators.
 When the Test-Ban Treaty was signed by the U.S. and U.S.S.R in 1963, Peck claimed the credit was due to the nonviolent direct actions over the past decade.
 Throughout the antinuclear campaign, Peck opposed the use of nuclear weapons by all nations, and he chanted the popular pacifist slogan: "No Tests – East or West."
 In October 1964, when China conducted its first nuclear test, Peck took part in the first American protest against China's use of nuclear weapons.
-After the signing of the Test-Ban Treaty, however, the antinuclear movement was overshadowed by the antiwar movement, and didn't gain momentum again until the 1970s.
+After the signing of the Test-Ban Treaty, the antinuclear movement was overshadowed by the antiwar movement, and didn't gain momentum again until the 1970s.